30

 There isn’t a single right answer.
 Everyone has different personal things at stake.

-So instead of these splashy, somewhat obvious ripples, I thought I’d go deeper and spotlight some of the precious stones I’ve found down in the river beds (across which the proverbial still waters run deep).
+So instead of these splashy, somewhat obvious ripples, I thought I’d go deeper and spotlight some of the precious stones I’ve found down in the river beds (across which proverbial still waters run deep).

 -